 Science at Holy Cross Catholic Primary School

 At Holy Cross Catholic Primary School we believe that children have a natural curiosity about their world and the enthusiasm to want to make sense of it.
-We aim to capitalise on this, using first-hand experiences so that our children come face to face with phenomena and learn directly about the ways things are, and why they behave as they do.
+We aim to provide our children with the opportunity to build their Science Capital by having first-hand experiences so that they come face to face with phenomena and learn directly about the ways things are, and why they behave as they do.
 Following on from this, children use secondary sources (books, videos, and visits) to reinforce and broaden their knowledge.

 Our children are involved in a wide range of activities that are practical, relevant, co-operative and stimulating.
 We aim to give children an understanding of the scientific concepts – not just facts, and an understanding of scientific processes.
 This includes the development of a range of skills which include asking questions, discussing, predicting, planning an investigation, fair testing, methods of recording, how to interpret findings and evaluating them.
 In addition we aim to foster social awareness and responsibility, self-reliance, independent and reflective thinking.